 Yin era is coming

 In Korea, I have an uncle who teaches taichi and meditation.
 He has devoted his entire life to spiritual practices and naturally, he possesses a lot of spiritual knowledge and wisdom.
-When I was young, my uncle told me a story that captivated my imagination at the time.
+When I was young, my uncle told me a story that captivated my imagination.

-I was fascinated by the concept of cosmic season and the Yin-Yang transition in the Universe.
-Consequently, I studied this subject with great interest.
-In today’s post, I will explore this Yin-Yang transition based on the Taoist principle of Yin and Yang and the philosophical teachings of Jeung San Do, which is a uniquely Korean syncretic religion that offers insights into the dynamics of cosmic seasons.
+I was fascinated by the concept of cosmic season and the Yang to Yin transition in the Universe.
+Consequently, I explored this subject with interest.
+In today’s post, I will talk about this transition based on the Taoist principle of Yin and Yang and the philosophical teachings of Jeung San Do.

 The rise of Yin in the new era